-Galleria Borghese is one of Rome’s most hauntingly beautiful museums: not just its contents – an unrivalled collection of priceless paintings and the world’s motherlode of the works of Gian Lorenzo Bernini – but also the Renaissance palazzo it’s housed in and its surroundings in the sumptuous Villa Borghese park.
+The Galleria Borghese is one of Rome’s most hauntingly beautiful museums: not just for its contents but also the building itself is a work of art.
+The Renaissance palazzo and its surroundings in the sumptuous Villa Borghese park house an unrivalled collection of priceless paintings. and the world’s motherlode of the works of Gian Lorenzo Bernini.

 Often skipped over in favor of the larger Vatican Museums just over the river, to miss this museum would be a mistake, as it provides the most perfect Rome experience: the apotheosis of artistic triumph in sumptuous surroundings, but one that is off the beaten tourist path.

 Better still, Galleria Borghese limits the number of people inside the gallery at any given time to 100 (a must in the time of Covid-19 – see below for specific Covid rules for the gallery), which guarantees a more thoughtful experience for the visitor, rather than the shocking crowds that one may find in some of Rome’s other attractions.

 - You may not buy tickets in person – they must be booked online (see below).

 - When you arrive at the gallery, you will need to exchange your email voucher for a ticket.
 You do this at the temporary buildings that are past the main entrance.